Cali Bamboo was founded to….

 By using renewable materials instead of traditional lumber.

-Tons of CO2
+Pounds of CO2

-Acres of Habitats Saved
+Acres of Habitat Saved

 From diverting logging in the rainforest, home to thousands of species.